Divyanshu1Dubey/Divyanshu1Dubey/README.md

 ## 🔥 About Me

-- 🎓 BS in Data Science @ IIT Madras (2nd Year)
+- 🎓 BS in Data Science @ IIT Madras
 - 🧑‍🏫 Founder of a growing tuition institute with 100+ students
 - 💡 Passionate about **AI**, **Automation**, and **Web3**
 - 💻 Tech Explorer | Pythonista | Frontend + Backend Dev
-- 🎸 Music Lover – EDM producer & Guitarist

 ---